 THE ROBINSON AGENCY

-Reading the Coffee Grounds and Other Stories will be released in August, 2018.
+Reading the Coffee Grounds and Other Stories was released in August, 2018.

 “The forty five stories in this collection are set in the Southern U.S. The terrain they cover, however, is universal.
 Reddick, with an acute eye for detail, depicts childhood, adolescence, young adulthood, old age and death with compassion and wry humor.
 Family tensions at a grandmother’s funeral, a swimming pool closing rather than admitting non-whites, and the effect of a company merger on employees are just a few of the stories in this accomplished collection that will resonate long after reading them.”